collinalexbell/HackMatrix/game-design.md

 # HackMatrix

 ## Purpose
-- Immerse hackers in their projects or
+Immerse hackers in their projects

-- Make noobs into hackers
+### How does it go about doing this?
-or
+Embeds the hacker in a 3d hacker environment

-- Make an entertaining game for first year programmers or
+### What is the hacker environment like?
-- There are many of these that could be selected...
+Now thats a great question

 ## Kickstarter
 ### Goal